|

 17. First Day Jitters by Julie Danneberg

 This is such a good story for the first day, and the kids love the plot twist at the end.
-It is a great way to get kids talking about what they are nervous about for the new school year.
-It can help you answer pressing questions and assuage any lingering fears.
+When you finish reading, ask students to share what they were nervous about and how they overcame it.

 18. Back-to-School Rules by Laurie B. Friedman